On the essential spectra of submanifolds in the hyperbolic space: An estimate for the bottom of essential spectrum

 holds, where $\mathbf B^m_R$ is a ball in the hyperbolic space $\mathbf H^m$.
 In particular, the isoperimetric constant of the complement of a ball $B_r(p)$ in $\Sigma^m$ satisfies the inequality

 \end{theorem}

-As a consequence of Theorem~\ref{tc}, we obtain the following lower bound for the bottom of the essential spectrum of the Laplace operator on asymptotically minimal submanifolds. \begin{corollary} Let $M$ be a complete simply connected Riemannian manifold whose sectional curvatures are not greater than $-1$, and let $\Sigma^m$ be an asymptotically minimal submanifold in $M$.
+As a consequence of Theorem~\ref{tc}, we obtain the following lower bound for the bottom of the essential spectrum of the Laplace operator on asymptotically minimal submanifolds. \begin{corollary} Let $M$ be a complete simply connected Riemannian manifold whose sectional curvatures are not greater than $-1$, and let $\Sigma^m$ be a proper asymptotically minimal submanifold of $M$, possibly with boundary.
 Then the bottom of the essential spectrum $\lambda_{\mathit{ess}}(\Sigma^m)$ of the Laplace operator on $\Sigma^m$ satisfies the inequality

 \end{corollary} \begin{proof} For an open subset $D\subset\Sigma^m$ by $\lambda_0(D)$ below we denote the bottom of the Dirichlet spectrum of the Laplace operator.
 First, by Cheeger's inequality, see~\cite{Cha}, for sufficiently large both $R>r$ we obtain